StanfordBioinformatics/JsonWf/README.md

 	5) call SJM to execute SJM file (workflow) locally or on either the OGE or LSF compute cluster.
 More about SJM further below.

 A prototype workflow definition for demonstrating the capabilities of JsonWf is Kwality, which is the first definition written in JsonWf.
+There is a useful Google Slides document [1] that demonstrates the usage of JsonWf and introduces you to the Kwality workflow.
 In fact, JsonWf and Kwality co-evolved together, and in the beginning were part of the same piece of software.
 Kwality contains a set of commands for obtaining statistics and other QC measaures for DNA sequence data analysis, and is shipped with JsonWf especially for demonstration purposes.
 Another prototype definition is called bwa-aln-se.json, which also ships with this software; and this prototype demonstrates the use of dependencies whereas Kwality does not at present.

 SJM is currently not included with the JsonWf distribution, but is a accessible form github at https://github.com/StanfordBioinformatics/SJM/blob/master/doc/MANUAL.txt .
 SJM is a tool for managing a set of jobs that are run on OGE or LSF compute cluster, or locally on ones personal computer.